markwharton/moddable/contributed/jsonparser/README.md

 ragel -T1 jsonparser.rl > jsonparser.c
 ```

-Update `jsonparser.c` by adding `ICACHE_XS6RO_ATTR` and integrating read macros for accessing static const data in ROM, using the regular expression search and replace feature of your IDE:
+Update `jsonparser.c` by adding `ICACHE_XS6RO_ATTR` and integrating read macros for accessing static const data in ROM.
+Using the regular expression search and replace feature of your IDE:

 Step 1
 - Search: `\[\] = \{`